ronnydacosta7/FlutterGallery/README.md

  - Feature that I created
  1. Adding item to shopping cart
  2. Clear shopping cart
- 3. remove shopping cart
+ 3. Remove shopping cart

 - There is a case when I choose one of the filter and I want to select one of the item then the element is not exist, so I create a solve that I create a function for refresh a screen by click the icon menu twice.
 - when I add, clear and also remove the item from shopping cart I created 2 validation:
-1. first validate the item using view button using xpath
+1. First validate the item using view button using xpath
 2. Second validate the item from Total shopping cart, i get the atribute from the xpath content-desc, after that i substring the text and convert data type to double and then i compare the data